-Borrowers should expect to pay an annual mortgage insurance premium of 0.95 percent of the principal loan amount.
-Certain projects may qualify for a reduced mortgage insurance premium, which could range from 0.25-0.35 percent if the project meets additional environmental or affordability restrictions.
+Borrowers should expect to pay an annual mortgage insurance premium of 0.95% of the principal loan amount.
+Certain projects may qualify for a reduced mortgage insurance premium, which could range from 0.25% to 0.35% if the project meets additional environmental or affordability restrictions.

 Term and Amortization

 The length of the HUD 241(a) must match the same term as the first mortgage.
 However, if less than 25 years remain on the mortgage term, the term can extend up to 40 years.
-An extended mortgage term cannot exceed 75 percent of the remaining useful life of the improvements.
+An extended mortgage term cannot exceed 75% of the remaining useful life of the improvements.

-Borrowers can expect a fixed interest rate reflective of the current market rate at closing.
+Borrowers can expect a fixed interest rate reflective of current market conditions at closing.

-Like all FHA multifamily loans, the HUD 241(a) is a non-recourse product.
+Like all FHA multifamily loans, the HUD 241(a) is non-recourse.

-Loans are assumable provided the borrower meets FHA approval.
+Loans are assumable, provided the borrower meets HUD approval.

 Terms can vary.
-A five-year lockout with a 5 percent penalty in the sixth year or a two-year lockout with an 8 percent penalty in the third year are two common terms.
+A five-year lockout with a 5% penalty in the sixth year, or a two-year lockout with an 8% penalty in the third year are two common terms.
 Borrowers can expect a comparable combination of penalties and lockouts for the first 10 years of the loan.